 In The Press

-Over the last few years, I have granted interviews to several journalists who were researching cyberstalking and high-tech harassment.
-Most of those journalists had contacted the CyberAngels for information and some were referred through WHOA.
+I granted interviews to several journalists who were researching cyberstalking and high-tech harassment.
+Most of those journalists had contacted the CyberAngels for information and some were referred through Working to Halt Online Abuse (WHOA).

-In most cases, I have suggested that the journalist also contact Hillyard to get his side of the story.
-He has communicated with several that I know of.
+I suggested that each journalist also contact Hillyard to get his side of the story.
+He communicated with several that I'm aware of.
 All of those organizations (except maybe Hard Copy) were interested in presenting a balanced story.

-If anyone has physical copies of these articles, I'd love to get a good photocopy.
-I don't have copies of most of them.
-I've done several other print interviews, and will provide dates and additional information after they are published.
+If anyone has physical copies of these articles, I'd love to get a good scan/photocopy of each of them.

 Television